STAT testing

 Can I request serial STAT testing for a patient?

-• In the rare case that serial STAT testing is clinically necessary, communication with Mayo Clinic Laboratories and BGL director approval of each order is required.
+- In the rare case that serial STAT testing is clinically necessary, communication with Mayo Clinic Laboratories and approval by the BGL director are required for each order.

 Can I order STAT testing if I am not currently a Mayo Clinic Laboratories client?